xapian/xapian-docsprint/howtos/weighting_scheme.rst

 to control the effects of smoothing; we have picked some default parameter values which do a good job, using two stage smoothing.

-The UnigramLM weighting formula is based on an original approach by Bruce Coft.
+The UnigramLM weighting formula is based on an original approach by Bruce Croft.
 It uses statistical language modelling; 'unigram' in this case means that words are considered to occur independently.